 For a very luxurious boutique experience check out the Lyall.
-The Lyall is in one of Melbourne’s most upmarket inner city suburbs South Yarra.
-This neighborhood is filled with shopping and great restaurants.
+The Lyall is in one of Melbourne’s most upmarket inner-city suburbs South Yarra.
+This neighbourhood is filled with shopping and great restaurants.
 The Lyall is also a spa and has a small gym.
 Click here for latest prices and availability.

-The best way to get around Melbourne is to hire a car – Click here Car Rental deals for Melbourne.
+Once in Melbourne, the best way to get around is to hire a car.

 Melbourne has trains, trams and buses.
 The city centre or CBD has a free tram travel area.
 For payment, you will need to get a Myki card.
 Myki has an Explorer Pack designed for tourists.

 Tours are a great way to get to know a city – and Melbourne really suits itself to tours.Click here for Great Melbourne Tours

 Heading to Australia and travelling solo?
-Group tours can be a great option.
-Some companies to check out include: Just You Holidays Australia, Exodus Holidays Australia, Explore Holidays Australia and G Adventures Australia.
+Group tours can be a great option:

 Don’t leave home without taking out some Travel Insurance.